Overcoming Sports Injuries and Fear of Re-Injury

-Every serious sports related injury has a serious mental and emotional component.
-The current treatment model for sports related injuries examines the physical nature of the injury.
+Every serious sports-related injury has a serious mental and emotional component.
+The current treatment model for sports-related injuries examines the physical nature of the injury.
 This approach leaves the mental and emotional impact of the injury untreated.
-Mental and emotional issues and concerns can effect the athlete prior to surgery , during the recovery process, and can show up with devastating intensity when the athlete has been cleared to play.
+Mental and emotional issues and concerns can affect the athlete before surgery and during the recovery process and can show up with devastating intensity when the athlete has been cleared to play.

-Our team members are trained in specific treatment protocols to help the athlete break through the unresolved and complex aspects of serious sports related injuries.
-Teaching the brain and nervous system how to process and integrate the overwhelming anxiety, fear of re-injury, loss, frustration, depression, anxiety and anger helps the injured athlete restore confidence, focus, passion and return to play absent of the crippling fear of re-injury that haunts so many injured athletes.
+Our team members are trained in specific treatment protocols to help athletes break through the unresolved and complex aspects of serious sports-related injuries.
+Teaching the brain and nervous system how to process and integrate the overwhelming anxiety, fear of re-injury, loss, frustration, depression, anxiety, and anger helps the injured athlete restore confidence, focus, and passion and return to play without the crippling fear of re-injury that haunts so many injured athletes.

-After an athlete has rehabilitated from an injury they are cleared to play at “100%”.
-Again, this “100% cleared to play” only takes into account the athletes physical integrity after injury.
+After an athlete has rehabilitated from an injury, they are cleared to play at “100%.”
+Again, this “100% cleared to play” only considers the athlete’s physical integrity after injury.

-Our treatment protocols address the mental and emotional impact of injuries and help the athlete return to play confident, mentally strong and free of the fear of re-injury that holds many injured athletes back.
+Our treatment protocols address the mental and emotional impact of injuries and help the athlete return to play confidently, mentally strong, and free of the fear of re-injury that holds many injured athletes back.

 Treating an athlete before they have surgery can eliminate many of the symptoms we see with injured athletes.
 Processing their rational and irrational fears before they ever have surgery makes facing surgery, the recovery process, and returning to play a remarkably different experience for the athletes that are fortunate enough to do this work prior to surgery.